AlimU11/Dash-Callback-Wrapper/README.md

 Reference callback parameters in property chaining style and simplify callback function definition.

-For example, to reference the `value` property of `dropdown-selection` component, you need to use `callback_manager.dropdown_selection.value` instead of `dash.callback_context.inputs['dropdown-selection.value']` or parameter defined in callback function.
+For example, to reference the `value` property of component with `dropdown-selection` id, you can use `callback_manager.dropdown_selection.value` instead of `dash.callback_context.inputs['dropdown-selection.value']` or parameter defined in callback function.

 In addition, you can omit specifying callback function parameters at all.